gmarte/promesas/README.md

 | UNSTARTED | The promise is accomplished only in part, but has succeeded at least in part consistently with the goal of the promise.

 - Users of the web application can search for promises by politician, by keyword, by date, by evidences or by status.
-- The web application provides reports for the users to track on the progress of a promise, such as by providing updates or evidence of fulfillment.
+- The web application provides reports for the users to track on the progress of a promise, such as by evidence of progress or fulfillment.
 - The web application also provide a dashboard for tracking the performance of politicians and party over time, such as by displaying graphs showing the percentage of promises and their status.
-- To ensure the accuracy and impartiality of the information on the web application, it would be moderated by a team of independent fact-checkers.
+- To ensure the accuracy and impartiality of the information on the web application, it would be moderated by a team of independent fact-checkers and admins.
+  - Fact-checkers / admins are the ones able to accept the promises and evivences.

 Overall, the goal of this web application is to provide a transparent and accountable to track and report on the promises the politicians have made to the public.